brevzin/cpp_proposals/1185-7_spaceship/spaceship-no-eq.md

         auto operator<=>(S const&) const = default;
     };

-We have to explicitly default two functions, but we can get optimal behavior out of this - which seems like a good tradeoff.
+We have to explicitly default two functions, but we can get optimal behavior out of this - which seems like a good trade-off.
 But let's discuss those two points in more detail.

 It's tempting to want to shoehorn templates to solve this problem (such as by adding an extra argument to `operator<=>`).
 But that's effectively using templates like a macro and doesn't seem like sound design.